DeepExtremes/ExtremeEvents/scripts/workflow_v3.md

 - labelcube_ranked_pot0.01_ne0.1_cmp_S1_T3_2000_2012.zarr
 - labelcube_ranked_pot0.01_ne0.1_cmp_S1_T3_2010_2022.zarr

+The labels are then merged into a single mergedlabels cube.

 ### Compute statistics
 Statistics for all labelled events are computed and gathered in a unique table.